-- Remove all 12 screws from the device.
+Remove all 12 screws from the device.
 It’s a little time consuming, so sorry about that!
-If you have a Phillips 1 x 60mm screwdriver, it will make your life a lot easier.
+If you have a Phillips 1 x 60mm or a Phillips 1 x 80mm screwdriver (paid link), it will make your life a lot easier.

-- Insert 4 new AA Lithium batteries.
+Insert 4 new AA Lithium batteries (paid link).
 Make sure they are in the correct orientation (note the + sign on the board).
 You should see the yellow light blink a couple of times when you put the first two batteries back in.

 Put the lid back on the case, being careful not to pinch the black antenna wire.
 (See photo of pinched antenna wire below.)